-In August 2006, we moved and consolidated our home office into several buildings on one campus in the historic core of the Philadelphia, Pennsylvania Navy Yard.
-This acquisition allows for a more efficient operation of our Philadelphia-based offices and will support our growth needs for at least the next ten years.
-The property located at 5000 South Broad Street in Philadelphia is approximately five miles from our previous Philadelphia-based home offices.
-We currently occupy approximately 282,000 square feet at the Navy Yard.
-Options on several adjacent buildings are also available for at least the next ten years to allow for additional expansion if necessary.
+Since 2006, our home office has been located in several buildings on one campus in the historic core of the Philadelphia, Pennsylvania Navy Yard.
+The consolidated offices at the Navy yard allow for an efficient operation of our Philadelphia-based offices and will help to support our growth needs for the foreseeable future.
+We currently occupy approximately 282,000 square feet at the Navy Yard and hold options on several adjacent buildings that are available for at least the next ten years to allow for additional expansion if necessary.
 The expenditures to improve our Navy Yard facilities were capitalized and are being depreciated based on the useful life of the improvements and fixtures.
+In fiscal 2010, we have begun a 54,000 square foot expansion of our home office.
+We expect this expansion to be complete in fiscal 2011.

 Our customer contact center is located in Trenton, South Carolina as part of our 459,000 square foot distribution center, and occupies approximately 16,000 square feet.
-Our office in Europe is located at 24 Market Place in London and occupies approximately 6,900 square feet of space.
+We occupy two offices in Europe including approximately 6,900 square feet of space at 24 Market Place in London and approximately 3,500 square feet of space at 24-26 West Street in London.
 Our home offices and customer contact facilities are leased properties with varying lease term expirations through 2016.
-We own a 191,000 square foot distribution center in Lancaster County, Pennsylvania.
-In March 2009, we began construction to expand this space by approximately 100,000 square feet.
-During Fiscal Year 2008 we entered into an operating lease for a warehouse facility in Reno, Nevada.
-The facility is approximately 175,500 square feet and is primarily used to support our western United States stores.
-During Fiscal Year 2008 we invested approximately \$6 million in equipment and other improvements for this location.
+We own a 291,000 square foot distribution center in Lancaster County, Pennsylvania.
+During fiscal 2008 we entered into an operating lease for a warehouse facility in Reno, Nevada and amended this lease for additional space in 2009.
+The facility is approximately 214,500 square feet and is primarily used to support our western United States stores.
+During fiscal 2008 we invested approximately \$6 million in equipment and other improvements for this location.
 The term of this lease is set to expire in 2017 with Company options to renew for up to an additional ten years.
+Our distribution centers support our retail segment, with our Trenton, South Carolina facility also supporting the majority of our merchandise distributed by our wholesale segment.

-In March 2009, we executed an amendment to our original lease for an additional 39,000 square feet.
-Improvements to our home office and distribution facilities were necessary to adequately support our growth.
-We believe the expansion will support our growth for the next several years.
+Improvements in recent years, including those in fiscal 2010 described in Item 7: Management's Discussion and Analysis-Liquidity and Capital Resources, were necessary to adequately support our growth.
+We believe we may need to further expand the square footage of our home office and distribution facilities to support our growth over the next several years.
 For more information on our distribution center properties, see Item 1: Business-Company Operations-Distribution.
 We believe that our facilities are well maintained and in good operating condition.

 All of our Urban Outfitters, Anthropologie, Free People and Terrain stores are leased, well maintained and in good operating condition.
 Our retail stores are typically leased for a term of ten years with renewal options for an additional five to ten years.
-Total estimated selling square feet for stores open, under lease at January 31, 2009, by Urban Outfitters, Anthropologie, Free People and Terrain was approximately 1,348,000, 895,000, 42,000 and 20,000, respectively.
+Total estimated selling square feet for stores open, under lease at January 31, 2010, by Urban Outfitters, Anthropologie, Free People and Terrain was approximately 1,234,000, 1,000,000, 47,000 and 20,000, respectively.
 Terrain also utilizes two acres of outdoor space to sell seasonal, live plants, accessories and outdoor furniture.
-The average store selling square feet is approximately 9,500 for Urban Outfitters, 7,400 for Anthropologie and 1,400 for Free People.
+The average store selling square feet is approximately 9,000 for Urban Outfitters, 7,400 for Anthropologie and 1,400 for Free People.
 Selling square feet can sometimes change due to floor moves, use of staircases, cash register configuration and other factors.
-The following table shows the location of each of our existing retail stores, as of January 31, 2009:
+The following table shows the location of each of our existing retail stores, as of January 31, 2010: